‘General Hospital’ Spoilers: Finn’s Betrayed By Brad, Dante Has Olivia Worried, And Andre Opens Up

 Dante has continued to dig into the case regarding Morgan’s pills being found at the Floating Rib robbery and he will be intent on finding answers.
 TV Source Magazine details spoilers sharing that his mother Olivia will be worried about him, and it seems likely that her concern comes both from his police work and all of the drama playing out regarding Lulu, Valentin, and Charlotte.

 When Friday’s show hits, General Hospital spoilers hint at more explosive action.
-Carly and Jax slept together and Sonny exploded when he learned about the dalliance.
-Jax will try to smooth things over during Friday’s episode, but Sonny is furious over all that has transpired and those who have crossed him may want to lay low for now.
+Carly and Jax slept together, and Sonny exploded when he learned about the dalliance.
+Jax will try to smooth things over during Friday’s episode, but Sonny is furious over all that has transpired, and those who have crossed him may want to lay low for now.

 Jason and Sam will spend some quality time with their kids for the holiday, and these scenes should give fans a nice break from the rest of the intense drama swirling in Port Charles.
 General Hospital spoilers hint that Julian will be popping back up alive again quite soon, and there’s plenty more on the way with Anna and the camera she hid in the watch she had sent to Valentin.

 Anna may have tried to play nice and smooth things over with Valentin, but obviously, she has more she wants to figure out.
-Fans are buzzing with theories about the idea that Anna’s twin Alex might actually be in town impersonating her, and everybody will be curious to see if this theory pans out to be accurate.
+Fans are buzzing with theories about the idea that Anna’s twin, Alex, might actually be in town impersonating her, and everybody will be curious to see if this theory pans out to be accurate.

 Tracy is back home and filled Ned in on her adventure to Turkey, but General Hospital spoilers detail that she’s about to begin a new adventure.
 There has been speculation making the rounds for a while now that Jane Elliot was planning to leave the series this spring, and the show confirmed via Twitter that this is really happening.
 Elliot will have one last, big adventure to play over the course of the next month before her final air date of May 4.